Posted on Leave a comment

 In essence, individuals engaged in work arrangements must now seek approval from the Fair Work Commission to exempt their arrangements from being treated as traditional, full-time employment.

-This obligation extends to independent contractors and self-employed tradies, who must fulfill a series of criteria to establish themselves as ‘genuine’ independent tradies and justify exemption from employee classification.
+This obligation extends to independent contractors and self-employed tradies, who must fulfil a series of criteria to establish themselves as ‘genuine’ independent tradies and justify exemption from employee classification.

 While these criteria would typically be straightforward, the Government’s ’employee-like’ policy intends to introduce a more intricate and rigorous assessment process.